khankhadija/AgentDiscoveriesApp-JavaHibernate/README.md

 To speed up front end development, there is a dev server you can run instead.

+**NB: You will still need to have the backend server running on port 8080!**

-To use this from the command line, run `mvn clean package -Ddev` To use this, setup a `Maven` configuration with the working directory set to the `AgentDiscoveries-Frontend` project.
-For the Command Line option, add `clean package -Ddev`.
+To use this from the command line, run `mvn clean package -Ddev`

+To use this from IntelliJ, set up a `Maven` build configuration with the working directory set to the `AgentDiscoveries-Frontend` project and the command Line option to `clean package -Ddev`.

 This will set up a server at `http://localhost:8081` (*Note the difference!*).
 The browser will automatically reload whenever you change any javascript or SASS.

-Note: You will still need to have the backend server running on port 8080!

-# Unit Tests
+# Tests

-Both the backend and frontend Unit Tests can be run with `mvn test`
+Both the backend and frontend tests can be run with `mvn test` in the root directory.

-## Backend Tests

-These can be found in `AgentDiscoveries-Backend/src/test/java`.

-**N.B.
-Unit test files must have names ending with "Test.java"**

-To run in IntelliJ, right click on any test to run it individually, or the entire directory to 'Run All Tests'.

-From the command line, use `mvn test` in the `AgentDiscoveries-Backend` directory.

 ## Frontend Tests